Urology Referrals

 As per optional referral information on the Department of Health website (external link).

 Please Note: Urology has an extensive outpatient waitlist for routine referrals.
-Consider alternate referral pathways such as:

 - Referral to a private or community provider.